polysyllabic/chaos/README.md

 There are other Pi variants that could work, but they are untested.
-The Raspberry Pi 0W has the right hardware and is much less expensive than the Pi 4, but this has only one USB device to act as a client and lacks an ethernet plug, meaning that WiFi is the only method to connect to the network This means that the controller has to connect over Bluetooth, using the same device that's also used for its network connection.
+The Raspberry Pi 0W has the right hardware and is much less expensive than the Pi 4, but this has only one USB device to act as a client and lacks an ethernet plug, meaning that WiFi is the only method to connect to the network.
+This means that the controller has to connect over Bluetooth, using the same device that's also used for its network connection.
 There may be performance issues going that route, including controller lag and disconnections, as well as chat/OBS overlay issues.
 Some of these performance issues may